ptvirgo/trashinator-django/README.md

 How much trash do we generate?
 What's normal?  **What's possible?**  I want to find out so that we can finally *throw away* the name *"Filthadelphia."*

-I built a simple web-app to let you keep track of your estimated landfill use.
+This is a simple web-app to let you keep track of your estimated landfill use.
-Can you help out by tracking how much trash you take out for the next 6 - 12 weeks?

 ![screenshot](https://github.com/ptvirgo/trashinator-django/blob/master/screenshot.png)

-Please get started on the [live site](http://django.pablovirgo.com), and keep track for the next few weeks.
-That will give me an idea of how much trash a typical household generates, and provide a starting point to understand how we can help make Philadelphia one of the *least* trashy cities in history.
+Right now it would be especially helpful to have:

+- Beta testers & early adopters (just [jump on](https://django.pablovirgo.com/trash/) if you want to help!)
+- Feedback if there are desired features
+- Help with visual design
+- Tips or thoughts from behavior scientists, data scientists, and fellow engineers